cashewna/notes/src/pages/courses/genc3004/07-risk-management.md

     - Mitigate, eliminate, accept, or transfer the risk.
 5. Take action now and then monitor

+## Life Insurance
+### Death Cover

+### Total & Permanent Disability (TPD)

+### Income Protection
+Replaces up to 90% (first six months) then 70% (subsequent periods) of your salary if you have an accident or illness that prevents you from working.

+Also called 'Salary continuance' and 'Income Insurance'.

+Benefit waiting period between 14 and 90 days.

+    - You choose the waiting period when you apply for insurance.
+    - Payments don't start until X days after the accident.
+    - The longer the waiting period, the cheaper the premiums.

+### Workers Compensation
+A type of basic 'income protection' paid by your employer

+All employees of companies are covered

+The employer pays the premiums for you (required by law)

+Safety-net for people without income protection or savings

+Covers you for accidents at work

+Pays salary (or proportion) for 6 months
+...and will pay medical bills (up to a limit)

+Best not rely on this and apply for separate income protection!

 ## Estate Planning

 ### Signing the Will